sheki/parse-blog/content/post/highway_one.md

 eons.
 We got out of the car and took in the mist.

-I am grateful for California and how far I can go within one hour where I live.
+I am grateful for California and how far I can go within one hour of where I live.